yonasBSD/gonzo/README.md

 Flags:
-  -f, --file stringArray           Files or file globs to read logs from (can specify multiple) --follow                     Follow log files like 'tail -f' (watch for new lines in real-time) -u, --update-interval duration   Dashboard update interval (default: 1s) -b, --log-buffer int             Maximum log entries to keep (default: 1000) -m, --memory-size int            Maximum frequency entries (default: 10000) --ai-model string            AI model for analysis (auto-selects best available if not specified) -s, --skin string                Color scheme/skin to use (default, or name of a skin file) --stop-words strings         Additional stop words to filter out from analysis (adds to built-in list) -t, --test-mode                  Run without TTY for testing -v, --version                    Print version information --config string              Config file (default: $HOME/.config/gonzo/config.yml) -h, --help                       Show help message
+  -f, --file stringArray           Files or file globs to read logs from (can specify multiple) --follow                         Follow log files like 'tail -f' (watch for new lines in real-time) --format string                  Log format to use (auto-detect if not specified).
+Can be: otlp, json, text, or a custom format name
+  -u, --update-interval duration   Dashboard update interval (default: 1s) -b, --log-buffer int             Maximum log entries to keep (default: 1000) -m, --memory-size int            Maximum frequency entries (default: 10000) --ai-model string                AI model for analysis (auto-selects best available if not specified) -s, --skin string                Color scheme/skin to use (default, or name of a skin file) --stop-words strings             Additional stop words to filter out from analysis (adds to built-in list) -t, --test-mode                  Run without TTY for testing -v, --version                    Print version information --config string                  Config file (default: $HOME/.config/gonzo/config.yml) -h, --help                       Show help message
 ```